byt3bl33d3r/CrackMapExec/README.md

 - Uses **ONLY** native WinAPI calls for discovering sessions, users, dumping SAM hashes etc...
 - Opsec safe (no binaries are uploaded to dump clear-text credentials, inject shellcode etc...)

-Additionally, a back-end database is used to store used/dumped credentals.
-It also automatically correlates Admin credentials to hosts and vice-versa allowing you to easily keep track of credentials and gain additional situational awarness in large environments.
+Additionally, a database is used to store used/dumped credentals.
+It also automatically correlates Admin credentials to hosts and vice-versa allowing you to easily keep track of credential sets and gain additional situational awareness in large environments.

 #Installation